afollestad/ulfberht/README.md

 > remain unknown to the Vikings' rivals for centuries, the Ulfberht was a revolutionary high-tech
 > tool as well as a work of art.

-*A little more bad-ass than a Dagger, huh?*

-Dependency injection is a technique in which an application supplies dependencies of an object.
+*A little more bad-ass than a Dagger.* Dependency injection is a technique in which an application supplies dependencies of an object.
 "Dependencies" in this context are not dependencies like in a Gradle file.
 Dependencies are services (i.e. APIs, classes) that are needed in certain parts of your code.

-Dependency injection enables you to pass around services without manual construction - it keeps track of everything for you and injects things where they are needed.
-The need for this is more apparent when you deal with very large applications.

 ---